LucasNPrice/fglasso/README.md

 # fglasso
-Mixture of Gaussian graphical model for network analysis.
+Mixture of Functional Graphical Models.

+Algorithm to cluster distinct subpopulations in network data and to estimate each cluster's network.

 See 'run_fglasso.R" for demonstration.